Yevhen-Tkachenko-1/Software-Engineer-Portfolio/resources/projects/2021-MY-FIRST-APP-IMPROVEMENT.md

 released stable version of Cloud Pipeline and passed it to support.
-My contribution was not limited to AWS Lambda release, but also I made internal improvements: codebase was refactored and development approaches were established that had positive impact to further application support.
+My contribution was not limited to AWS Lambda release, but also I made internal improvements: codebase was refactored and development approaches were established.
+Eventually, such improvements had a positive impact on further application support.